istio/istio.io/README.md

 1. Run `scripts/grab_reference_docs.sh` to get the latest reference docs.

-For the first three files, please look at existing files in the same locations for example content and layout.
+For the first 3 files, please look at existing files in the same locations for example content and layout.